Bensonlmx/csv-to-json-using-PyMongo/README.md

 # csv-to-json-using-PyMongo
-How to use ﻿Python library, PyMongo, to iterate over data stored in CSV file and convert data to ”key : value” pair/JSON format
+How to use ﻿Python library, PyMongo, to iterate over data stored in CSV file and transform data to ”key : value” pair/JSON format for loading on MongoDB command prompt